Miscanthus sinensis

-Miscanthus sinensis, the eulalia or Chinese silver grass, is a species of flowering plant in the grass family Poaceae, native to eastern Asia throughout most of China, Japan, Taiwan and Korea.
+Miscanthus sinensis, the eulalia or Chinese silver grass, is a species of flowering plant in the grass family Poaceae, native to most of East Asia (China, Japan, Taiwan and Korea) and Southeast Asia (the Philippines, eastern Indonesia, Malaysia, Vietnam, Thailand, and Laos).

 Description

 It is an herbaceous perennial grass, growing to 0.8–2 m tall, rarely 4 m, forming dense clumps from an underground rhizome.
 The leaves are 18–75 cm tall and 0.3–2 cm broad.
 The flowers are purplish, held above the foliage.
 This plant is the preferred structure for the nesting of some species of paper wasps, such as Ropalidia fasciata.

 Nomenclature

 The Latin specific epithet sinensis means "from China", though the plant is found elsewhere in eastern Asia.